 - Scaling and Root Planing.
 An important goal in the treatment of gum disease is to rid the teeth and gums of pathogenic bacteria and the toxins they produce, which may become incorporated into the root surface of the teeth.
 This is done with a deep-cleaning procedure called scaling and root planing (or root debridement).
 Scaling involves removing plaque and hard deposits (calculus or tartar) from the surface of the teeth, both above and below the gum line.
 Root planing is the smoothing of the tooth-root surfaces, making them more difficult for bacteria to adhere to.

 - Antibiotics/Antimicrobials.
 As gum disease progresses, periodontal pockets and bone loss can result in the formation of tiny, hard to reach areas that are difficult to clean with handheld instruments.
-Sometimes it's best to try to disinfect these relatively inaccessible places with a prescription antimicrobial rinse (usually containing chlorhexidine), or even a topical antibiotic (such as tetracycline or doxycyline) applied directly to the affected areas.
+Sometimes it's best to try to disinfect these relatively inaccessible places with a prescription antimicrobial rinse (usually containing chlorhexidine), or even a topical antibiotic (such as doxycyline) applied directly to the affected areas.
 These are used only on a short-term basis, because it isn't desirable to suppress beneficial types of oral bacteria.

 - Bite Adjustment.
 If some of your teeth are loose, they may need to be protected from the stresses of biting and chewing — particularly if you have teeth-grinding or clenching habits.
 For example, it is possible to carefully reshape minute amounts of tooth surface enamel to change the way upper and lower teeth contact each other, thus lessening the force and reducing their mobility.
 It's also possible to join your teeth together with a small metal or plastic brace so that they can support each other, and/or to provide you with a bite guard to wear when you are most likely to grind or clench you teeth.